ii-aegean/DCRI-ont/README.md

 The ontology represents the expert’s knowledge related to the decision-making process of the conservation and restoration interventions (CnR-DM-I).
 It consists of three modules:

-• DCRI ont, which directly imports CIDOC CRM [https://www.cidoc-crm.org/versions-of-the-cidoc-crm], CRMsci [https://cidoc-crm.org/crmsci/fm_releases], CIDOC CRM extension about typed properties and negative typed properties [https://github.com/linked-conservation-data/crmntp], and SKOS [https://www.w3.org/2009/08/skos-reference/skos.html] and extends them with classes and properties related to the CnR-DM-I domain.
+• DCRI ont, which directly imports CIDOC CRM (version 6.2.1) [https://www.cidoc-crm.org/versions-of-the-cidoc-crm], CRMsci (version 1.2.6) [https://cidoc-crm.org/crmsci/fm_releases], CIDOC CRM extension about typed properties and negative typed properties [https://github.com/linked-conservation-data/crmntp], and SKOS [https://www.w3.org/2009/08/skos-reference/skos.html] and extends them with classes and properties related to the CnR-DM-I domain.
 It includes all the necessary classes and properties for the representation of CnR-DM-I domain.

 • DCRI voc, which directly imports SKOS and includes individuals which express types of different basic concepts of the CnR-DM-I domain (e.g., types of materials, types of CnR interventions, types of damages).
 While it has been developed in order to be used as part of the ontology, it can also be used independent of it, as a SKOS vocabulary for the CnR-DM-I domain.